-Analysing the information, the Brief offers, the graphic designer can break down this complex construction into simple components: the how, why, when, and where to solve the problem or find a solution.
+By analysing the information, the Brief offers, the graphic designer can break down this complex construction into simple components: the how, why, when, and where to solve the problem or find a solution.
 The design deals with the target audience or the users, analysing their reactions to the message’s communication and meeting their aesthetic needs.
 It is an essential task, and that should be done professionally and comprehensively.

-It is difficult to state how important a brief is to the designer process.
+It is difficult to state how important a brief is to the design process.
 Someone already said, “No brief, no project!”.
 We will teach you how to write a graphic design brief outlining the client’s perspective with a focus on the results and outcomes of the project.

 Effective Design Brief Objectives